jordan-sigma-gripperz/Goon/README.md

-# 🌀 GOONING — A Digital Odyssey (Satire)
+# 🌀 FEMINISM

-Welcome to **GOONING**, the world's most unproductive productivity tool.
-This satirical website parodies our screen-obsessed culture, dopamine dependency, and the subtle art of completely losing track of time.
+Welcome to **FEMINISM**, the world's most productive productivity tool.
+This is the best website ever made
 ---

 ## 👁️‍🗨️ What is this?